Solving non-linear integral equations for laser pulse retrieval with Newton's method: Acknowledgement

 \section{Acknowledgement}

-I would like to thank Günter Steinmeyer, Esmerando Escoto, Lorentz von Grafenstein from the MBI Berlin, Peter Staudt from APE GmbH, as well as Carl T. Kelley, Michael H. Henderson, Jan Verschelde, Alex Townsend for helpful comments and discussion.
+I would like to thank Günter Steinmeyer, Esmerando Escoto, Lorenz von Grafenstein from the MBI Berlin, Peter Staudt from APE GmbH, as well as Carl T. Kelley, Michael H. Henderson, Jan Verschelde, Alex Townsend for helpful comments and discussion.
 In particular, I thank Nils C. Geib for carefully reading and commenting on the first version of this article.
-Without the daily support of my wife Halina Hoppe and the kind hospitality of Heike and Ludwig Hoppe this work would have been impossible during these difficult times.
-Thank you.
 This work was financially support by the European Union through the EFRE program (IBB Berlin, ProFit grant, contract no. 10164801, project OptoScope) in collaboration between the Max-Born Institute, Berlin and the company APE GmbH.